mmariuzzo/liferay-docker/README.md

 * grab the required fixpack from Liferay site and place inside that folder.
 Actually we have only ```liferay-fix-pack-dxp-11-7110.zip```.

+* grab the file [module-mapping.txt](https://files.liferay.com/public/support/7.1/module-mapping.txt) and place it inside that folder

 * set the required environment variables

   ```console